 - Reading order – determining which line comes next is surprisingly difficult

-Most general-purpose OCR systems are optimised for printed documents first, with handwriting treated as a secondary feature.
-Specialist handwriting OCR systems take a different approach, prioritising these ambiguities from the outset.
+Most general-purpose OCR systems are optimized for printed documents first, with handwriting treated as a secondary feature.
+Specialist handwriting OCR systems take a different approach, prioritizing these ambiguities from the outset.

 How we measured accuracy (Word Error Rate)

-To compare tools objectively, we used Word Error Rate (WER), a standard metric in OCR and speech recognition.
+To compare the top OCR tools in 2026 objectively, we used Word Error Rate (WER), a standard metric in OCR and speech recognition.

 WER accounts for: